 - U(W) = W.5; for Investor A and U(W) = ln W for Investor B;

 - Current bond and stock prices are B0 and S0 respectively;

 - End-of-period bond price is B1 = B0(1.03) with probability 1.0; and

 - End-of-period stock price is S1 = S0(1.3) with probability .6 and S1 = S0(.7) with probability .4.

 In order to compute expected utility of wealth for either investor, you must first determine state-contingent wealth (Ws).
-Since there is a 60% chance that the stock increases in value by 30%, a 40% chance that the stock decreases 30%, and a 100% chance that the bond increases in value by 5%, this implies the following:
+Since there is a 60% chance that the stock increases in value by 30%, a 40% chance that the stock decreases in value by 30%, and a 100% chance that the bond increases in value by 3%, this implies the following:

 - 60% of the time, Ws = W0(1.3) + (1-)W0(1.03) = 1,000(1.30) + (1-)1,000(1.03) = 1,300 + (1-)1,030 = 1,030 + 270.